statico/statico.link/README.md

 ## Link configuration file

+Keys should be whole words.
+The server strips all hyphens from the key so that you can add a link like `foobarbaz https://... ;` and then paste `https://your.links/foo-bar-baz` into chat to make it more readable.

 The link config file is a simple file full of lines in this format, which is compatible with NGINX for the above historical reasons:

 ```